dimpase/imaM2/imaM2.md

 * Interface between Sage's and M2's quotient rings.

-* Numerical algberaic geometry support is hardly existing in Sage.
-It would be great to explore the possibilites to have it in Sage in a face-to-face meeting with a primary developer of this functionality in M2, A.Leykin.
+* Numerical algebraic geometry support is hardly existing in Sage.
+It would be great to explore the possibilities to have it in Sage in a face-to-face meeting with a primary developer of this functionality in M2, A.Leykin.

 Working with Sage in M2